-United States Express Delivery Service Market Size and Share
+United States Express Delivery Market Size and Share

-United States Express Delivery Service Market Analysis by Mordor Intelligence
+United States Express Delivery Market Analysis by Mordor Intelligence

-The United States express delivery service market reached a value of USD 96.3 billion in 2025, is expanding at a 5.01% CAGR (2025-2030), and is forecast to reach USD 122.94 billion by 2030, underscoring a resilient shift from pandemic-era surges to structurally grounded growth.
+The United States express delivery market size is estimated at USD 96.30 billion in 2025, and is expected to reach USD 122.94 billion by 2030, at a CAGR of 5.01% during the forecast period (2025-2030), underscoring a resilient shift from pandemic-era surges to structurally grounded growth.
 Structural e-commerce fulfillment changes, tightening healthcare cold-chain regulations, and rapid last-mile innovations continue to redefine competitive priorities.
 Amazon’s ability to offer same-day or next-day service on 60% of volume across the top 60 metropolitan statistical areas has locked consumer expectations on speed, pushing traditional carriers to upgrade networks and add technology-enabled agility.
 Federal Aviation Administration slot caps at hubs such as Newark are amplifying the strategic value of ground networks and creating entry points for nimble regional carriers[1]Federal Aviation Administration, “Congestion Management at Newark Liberty International Airport,” govinfo.gov .
 Meanwhile, UPS’s new Ground Saver tier and the United States Postal Service’s Delivering for America cost-reduction roadmap are polarizing the service landscape between high-service express offerings and cost-optimized ground products[2]United Parcel Service, “Introducing UPS Ground Saver,” about.ups.com.
-As enterprises increasingly adopt micro-fulfillment, time-critical spare-parts programs, and temperature-controlled logistics, the United States express delivery service market is set to maintain balanced, sustainable momentum.
+As enterprises increasingly adopt micro-fulfillment, time-critical spare-parts programs, and temperature-controlled logistics, the United States express delivery market is set to maintain balanced, sustainable momentum.

 Key Report Takeaways